Bilybill/SC-PINN/README.md

 # Space Correlation Constrained Physics Informed Neural Network (SC-PINN) for Seismic Tomography

-This repository contains the source code for the paper **"Space Correlation Constrained Physics Informed Neural Network for Seismic Tomography"**, submitted to *JGR: Machine Learning and Computation*.
+This repository contains the source code for the paper **"Space Correlation Constrained Physics Informed Neural Network for Seismic Tomography"**, accepted by *JGR: Machine Learning and Computation* on January 30, 2026.

 ## Overview